Riverport Riot: Incident

-During the band's performance of "Rocket Queen", the fifteenth song in the set (counting drum and guitar solos), singer Axl Rose, in the middle of the chorus, pointed out a fan who was taking still pictures of the show, saying, "Hey, take that!
+During the band's performance of "Rocket Queen", singer Axl Rose, in the middle of the chorus, pointed out a fan who was taking still pictures of the show, saying, "Hey, take that!
 Take that!
 Now, get that guy and take that!"
 With security unable to confront the person, Rose decided to confiscate the camera himself, saying "I'll take it, goddamn it!" and then jumped into the audience and tackled the person.
-After taking the camera, striking members of the audience and the security team, and being pulled out of the audience by crew members, Rose grabbed his microphone and said "Well, thanks to the lame-ass security, I'm going home!", slammed his microphone on the stage and left.
+After taking the camera, Rose struck members of the audience and the security team, and had to be pulled out of the audience by crew members.
+Rose then grabbed his microphone and said "Well, thanks to the lame-ass security, I'm going home!", angrily slammed his microphone down on the stage and left.

 After Rose left, guitarist Slash quickly told the audience, "He just smashed the microphone.
 We're out of here."
-This infuriated the audience, setting off a three-hour riot in which dozens were injured.
-The footage was captured by Robert John, who was documenting the tour for the band.
-Rose was charged with having incited the riot, but police were unable to arrest him until almost a year later, as the band had gone overseas to continue the tour.
-Charges were filed against Rose but a judge ruled that he did not directly incite the riot.
+This infuriated the audience which set off a three-hour riot in which dozens were injured.
+The incident was captured on videocamera by Robert John, who was documenting the tour for the band.
+Rose was charged with having incited the riot, but police were unable to arrest him until almost a year later, because the band had gone overseas to continue the tour.
+Charges were filed against Rose, however; a judge ruled that he did not directly incite the riot.

 "When something like that happens, you can't help but think back to Donington," noted guitarist Izzy Stradlin, referring to the 1988 festival at which two fans died during Guns' set.
 "What's to stop us having some more people trampled, because the singer doesn't like something?"